SAP-samples/teched2025-AD165/exercises/ex4/README.md

 <p align="center"><img src="./images/04_04_0030.png" width="90%" /></p>

-5. In this step, the AI compares your problem statement with existing AI Agents provided by SAP Business AI.
+5. In this step, the AI compares your problem statement with existing AI Agents provided by SAP Business AI and other idea proposals.
 The data for the existing agents is retrieved from the SAP Discovery Center.
-You will find a list of proposals and review them whether there is already an agent available that would solve your current issue.
-In this case, it would not be required to invest into developing a custom AI solution and you would decide at this point to stop the submission of this use case and turn the *Continue creating the new idea* switch to *Off*  at the bottom of the section.
+You will find a list of matching solutions and you can review them and decide if any of the proposed solutions would solve your current use case or that could be reused when implementing your solution or if the proposed solutions are not relevant.
+If one of the proposed solutions fully supported your use case, it would not be required to invest into developing a custom AI solution and you would decide at this point to stop the submission of this use case and turn the *Continue creating the new idea* switch to *Off*  at the bottom of the section.

-As you cannot find a solution that solves the problem you plan to submit, keep the default **Not relevant** for all (possibly) matching solutions and click **Next Step**
+If you find a solution that might be useful input for your use case, select **Reuse**.
+Keep the default **Not relevant** for all other (not matching) solution proposals and click **Next Step**.

 <p align="center"><img src="./images/04_04_0035.png" width="90%" /></p>

-5. The AI has further elaborated on your idea and proposed a solution summary.
+6. The AI has further elaborated on your idea and proposed a solution summary.
 Feel free to click **Regenerate** if you do not like the proposal or to use the **Refine with my Input** button to add further aspects that should be reflected in the summary.
 Check the SAP tooling recommendations and adapt the business value and implementation cost entries if required.
 Then go on to the **Next Step**.

 <p align="center"><img src="./images/04_04_0040.png" width="90%" /></p>

-6. Check the final summary that has been created and decide how you want to publish your idea, i.e. if you want to publish it for review and voting etc. Then click **Next Step**.
+7. Check the final summary that has been created and decide how you want to publish your idea, i.e. if you want to publish it for review and voting etc. Then click **Next Step**.

 <p align="center"><img src="./images/04_04_0050.png" width="90%" /></p>